jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But before that it was all written in plain Javascript.

 We didn't know Reason or Typed FP when we first started working on this product over two years ago.
 We were forced to learn it.
-I'll tell you why.
+Let me tell you why.

 :::